 Students who choose Business take a variety of subjects as it complements a wide range.
 Popular combinations include Geography, Maths, Psychology, Languages, English and creative subjects.
-BTEC Level 3 also works well with other applied courses, such as Art, Photography, ICT, Health & Social Care, Travel & Tourism and Sport.
+BTEC Level 3 also works well with other courses, such as Art, Photography, Travel & Tourism and Sport.